wbaopaul/scATAC-pro/README.md

 ----------------------------------
 In case you have problem in installing dependencies, you can run scATAC-pro without installing dependencies in **one of** the following ways:

-1. Run the pre-built dockerized version, pull the docker image [here](https://hub.docker.com/r/wbaopaul/scatac-pro)
+1. Run the pre-built dockerized version, pull the docker image [here](https://hub.docker.com/r/wbaopaul/scatac-pro) (not recommended because some module like *mapping* will be killed due to lack of memory for the docker container)

 2. Run it through singularity (which is more friendly with high performance cluster or HPC, and linux server) by running the following command: